khoaatra/khoa-portfolio/README.md

-# khoa-portfolio
+#Khoa's portfolio.

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReacJS